TMI: Bella Thorne Takes It Too Far On Social Media

 The former Disney star also flashed her nipple ring in another Snapchat post.
 She bared it all when she snapped a racy photo of herself in a sheer top.
 According to The Sun, Thorne showed off her nipple ring in a white sheer halter-style top that left little to the imagination.
 She paired her look with black leather pants, a black choker, and green hair.
 This comes after Thorne fired back at haters who slut-shamed her over her racy posts.

-She spoke out about it to Seventeen.com at the premiere of Famous In Love in New York City.
+She spoke out about it to Seventeen at the premiere of Famous In Love in New York City.
 Bella has a lot of feelings on the critics that judge her for her carefree lifestyle.

 “I think people will watch Paige’s decisions and they won’t judge me so harshly.
 Because they will like Paige and she did sleep with three guys in this series.
 She literally falls in love with more than 3 people and I’m just seen out with a guy and all the sudden I’m some whore.
 Are you kidding me right now?
 Like how are you even saying those words on social media?
 You’re such a mean person.
 That is so terrible.”